CodesmithLLC/BigBrother/readme.md

 * ~~Big brother sends fs add events on start~~
 * ~~Busboy hangs when a file is empty or invalid~~ No longer using busboy
-* None of the ui is working (though routing and psuedo code is practically complete)
+* Some ui is working
 * Streaming on the Browser is near impossible currently without creating our own wrapper
-* SuperAgent and Request Both do not work within the browser
+* SuperAgent and Request Both do not work within webworkers
+* Formdiable Hangs (sometimes) form some reason - Switched to Multiparty to avoid issues, hard to reproduce without showing full code
+* Flow and Subchart Apis don't mix and match https://github.com/masayuki0812/c3/issues/383

 # Known Refactoring necessary
 * Abstract/mongooseRouter - remove anonymous functions, create a context object